-The Badger Region will be disseminating these at the in-person officials meetings and mailing to those who we may miss those events.
-Please email Sara Voigt (sara@badgervolleyball.org) when you have purchased your annual USAV membership and she will put a rulebook aside for you.
+The Badger Region will be dis-

+seminating these at the in-person officials meetings and mailing to those who we may miss those events.
+Please email aside for you.

+Sara Voigt (sara@ badgervolleyball. org) when you have purchased your annual USAV membership and she will put a rulebook